hugogirard/routingHL7MsgToBus/README.md

 First thing to do is to go to your Application Insights instance and in the left menu click on **Logs**.

-Run this following query as an example
+Run this following query as an example.

 ```sql
 traces